 - Average High: 34 degrees Fahrenheit (1 degree Celsius)

-February is typically dry, with the city receiving just under an inch of rain throughout the month.
-But when there is a storm, snow is more likely given that temperatures don't usually exceed freezing.
+February is typically dry, with the city receiving just under an inch of precipitation throughout the month.
+But when there is a storm, snow is more likely than rain given that temperatures don't usually exceed freezing.
 Fog is also common this month, along with skies that are mostly gray and high winds.
-Adding to the extreme chilliness, sunshine is minimal too, expect just two hours of sunlight per day during February between overcast and short winter days.
+Adding to the extreme chilliness, sunshine is minimal too; expect just two hours of sunlight per day during February between overcast and short winter days.

 What to Pack